lixiaoyi-12/FCM/README.md

 ```
 Script of other analysis
 ---
-meme_commond.sh is used when predicted motifs in self-generated regions based on MEME package
+meme_commond.sh is used when predicted motifs in self-generated regions based on MEME package<br>
-tomtom_command.sh is used when compared newly predicted motifs with known motifs
+tomtom_command.sh is used when compared newly predicted motifs with known motifs<br>
-rm_redundant_gallus.py is used before
+rm_redundant_gallus.py is used before calculated species do not have alignment in WGA results <br>